Ariana Grande Vs. Madonna: Who Is The Worst At Social Media?

 “”Licking doughnuts in a bakery is tough duty!” another shared.

 In a perfect world, Ariana’s post would not be that big of a deal.
 But this is social media we’re talking about!
-It’s a world we’re everybody finds everything offensive, and celebrities must tow a fine line.
+It’s a world where everybody finds everything offensive, and celebrities must tow a fine line.
 That’s something that Madonna has learned, but doesn’t seem to care.

-Madonna has been a champion of civil rights long before it was considered cool to be so.
-This dates back to her 1989 video “Like a Prayer,” which deals with racism and police brutality in a brutal (well, at least for 1989) way.
+Madonna has been a champion of civil rights long before it was considered cool to be one.
+This dates back to her 1989 video, “Like a Prayer,” which deals with racism and police brutality in a brutal (well, at least for 1989) way.

-Conservative groups were not only upset about the religious aspects of the video, but fumed at the fact that Madonna kissed a “black” saint.
+Conservative groups were not only upset about the religious aspects of the video, but they fumed at the fact that Madonna kissed a “black” saint.
 Still, Madonna was praised by many in the media for this video.
 However, at the very beginning of 2015, Madonna wasn’t praised for social media posts that depicted civil rights heroes with cords around their faces.

 This❤️#rebelheart fought for freedom! pic.twitter.com/7OxGT28TuY